zefhub/zef-docs/docs/graph-instructions.md

 ### Related
-- a list of graph instructions is called a [graph command](graph-instructions): an aggregate set of changes to be performed that are mutually consistent.
+- a list of graph instructions is called a [[ZefDoc - Graph Command |graph command]]: an aggregate set of changes to be performed that are mutually consistent.